Brains, brawn, or both?

 Advertised as a “Choose Your Own Adventure” experience, this game had a variety of pathways that indeed led to different outcomes.
 That said, other than choosing “Brains” or “Muscles” at various junctures, we had no insight into how our choices would lead to those outcomes.

-We found ourselves hard at work at our place of employment, Satriale’s Meal Market.
+We found ourselves hard at work at our place of employment, Satriale’s Meat Market.
 It was adorned with all the delightful things you might expect to find in a meat market.
 The set was both realistic and playful, a common result of decorating with fake meat.

 As the game progressed, we were impressed with the variety of set pieces we encountered.
 We were consistently surprised by the reveals and found all spaces to be of equally high quality with enticing components.
 This admittedly created disappointment in not getting to fully explore them all in our single playthrough.